draetus/NodeJsTraining/README.md

 # NodeJsTraining

-The objective is to maintain some scrits, so it could be usefull later.
+The objective is to maintain some scripts, so it could be usefull later.